GalinaGao123/vue-validator/README.md

 # vue-validator

-> Valida Plugin for Vue2
+> A Vue plugin for validation

 ## Build Setup